WFTS-TV: News operation

 The task of building the first new full-scale news service in Tampa Bay against decades-long competitors meant low ratings.
 WFTS typically rated in third or fourth place in most time slots in its first five years of local news.
 In 2001, Sam Stallworth and Bill Berra arrived from WSYX–WTTE in Columbus, Ohio, to serve as general manager and news director of WFTS-TV; Jordan was later rehired by his former employer, WFTV in Orlando.
 The duo refocused the newsroom on hard news and investigative reporting, a prelude to the station rebranding as ABC Action News in October 2002 after a brief time as "28 News".

 Ratings remained low, but the station made progress under general manager Richard Pegram, who arrived in 2009 and oversaw the launch of channel 28's first weekend morning newscast.
 In November 2012, WFTS overtook all other local stations in all evening and late news ratings in the demographic of adults 25–54; this marked the first time WFTS won at 5, 5:30, 6 and 11 p.m. in the key demographic during one ratings period.
 Pegram was dismissed in 2014, with one source noting he was a difficult boss and heavily involved in the news department.

 In 2019, WFTS launched "ABC Action News Streaming Now", a digital news product that included daytime rolling news coverage, simulcasts of channel 28's existing newscasts, and a new 3 p.m. newscast to air on TV and online.

-In August 2025, the station dropped the "ABC Action News" branding and rebranded as "Tampa Bay 28" and Tampa Bay 28 News.
+In August 2025, the station dropped the "ABC Action News" branding, rebranding as "Tampa Bay 28" and Tampa Bay 28 News.